Prioritized Repairing and Consistent Query Answering in Relational Databases

-We show that using the notion of global optimality leads to intractability of both preferred consistent query answering, which is $\Pi_2^p$-complete, and preferred repair checking, which is coNP-complete.
-The complexity is reduced if we use the notion of Pareto optimality: preferred repair checking is in LOGSPACE and the preferred consistent query answering becomes coNP-complete.
-Using common optimal repair also reduces the complexity: preferred consistent query answering is coNP-complete and preferred repair checking is in PTIME.
+We show that using the notion of global optimality leads to intractability of both preferred consistent query answering, which becomes $\Pi_2^p$-complete, and preferred repair checking, which becomes coNP-complete.
+The complexity is reduced if we use the notion of Pareto optimality: the preferred consistent query answering becomes coNP-complete and preferred repair checking is in LOGSPACE.
+Using completion-optimal repairs also reduces the complexity: preferred repair checking is in PTIME and preferred consistent query answering becomes coNP-complete.
 It is an open question whether in this case the preferred repair checking is PTIME-complete or in LOGSPACE.
-Finally, we identify a tractable case for which preferred consistent query answering is in PTIME for every of the aforementioned families of preferred repairs.
+Finally, we identify a tractable case of quantifier-free ground queries and one FD per relation, for which preferred consistent query answering is in PTIME for every of the aforementioned families of preferred repairs.

 The contributions of this paper are: \begin{itemize} \item A formal framework of families of preferred repairs and preferred consistent query answers for relational databases. \item A list of desirable properties of families of preferred repairs. \item Three different families of preferred repairs based on different notions of optimal compliance with the user preference. \item Repairing algorithm for every family of preferred repairs.
 The algorithms are both sound and complete. \item A thorough analysis of computational implications of preferences in the context of repairing and consistent query answers. \end{itemize} The presented work is an extension of~\cite{StChMa06}.
-The current paper extends the framework of preferred consistent query answers to denial constraints (instead of functional dependencies), provides detailed proofs of all claims, presents a sound and complete repairing algorithm for every considered family of preferred repairs (instead of the repairing algorithm for the family of common optimal repairs only).
-Additionally, we further broaden the analysis of computational complexity by identifying a family of preferred repairs for which repair checking is in LOGSPACE, potentially offering a possibility of parallel implementation for this decision problem.
+The current paper extends the framework of preferred consistent query answers to denial constraints (instead of functional dependencies), provides detailed proofs of all claims, and presents sound and complete repairing algorithms for every considered family of preferred repairs (instead of just the repairing algorithm for the family of completion-optimal repairs only).
+Additionally, we further broaden the analysis of computational complexity by identifying a family of preferred repairs for which preferred repair checking is in LOGSPACE, offering a possibility of parallel implementation for this decision problem.